 The final showdown between Henry and Robert was the battle of Tinchebray, which was fought on 28th September, and in which Henry was victorious:

-“There was the earl of Normandy taken ... and afterwards sent to England, and put into custody...
-Edgar the Ętheling, who a little before had gone over from the king to the earl, was also there taken, whom the king afterwards let go unpunished.
-Then went the king over all that was in Normandy, and settled it according to his will and discretion."
+“There was the earl of Normandy taken ... and afterwards sent to England and placed in captivity...
+Edgar Ætheling, who a little before had gone over from the king to the earl, was also there taken, whom the king afterwards let go unmolested.
+Afterwards the king subdued all that was in Normandy, and established it all according to his will and power.”Anglo-Saxon Chronicle